Tyler-Hecht/Number-Crunching-Automation/README.md

 The sheets of the xlsx file should be named something like "Order 1"

-To use, you can run the run.bat file
+The run.bat file runs the code

 The code requires pandas and openpyxl to be installed